fosslight/hub-guide-en/tips/1_common/2_pre_review/2_how_to_check_oss.md

    ![PreReviewLicense](../../images/common/pre_review/pre_review_opensource.png)

 **Detailed Features**
-- If the written download location is redirected, a recommended OSS Name (Registered OSS Name) will be generated based on the redirect URL,
+- If the specified download location is redirected, a recommended OSS Name (Registered OSS Name) will be generated based on the redirect URL,
   and you can check the redirect URL information at the bottom.
 - If the download location is inaccessible, a warning message <span style="color:red">Invalid download location.</span>